matthewmcvickar/oblique-questions-bot/README.md

 ## Afterword

-This is my first Twitter bot.
+This is my first bot.
 The idea for Oblique Questions came to me while walking the dog on Saturday, October 31, 2015.
 I started working on it the next day and launched the working bot on the morning of Wednesday, November 4, 2015.